n3k0m4/n3k0m4-resume/content/_index.md

 - rss
 - json
 ---
-A loser trying to get better at dealing with computers!
+A Cybersecurity enthusiast trying to get better at dealing with laptops.